Innobooster

 Open section, Who can apply?

-The company must meet EU SME requirements, which means your company has:
+Danish small and medium-sized enterprises, including entrepreneurial companies.
+The company must meet the EU's SME requirements, which means that your company has:

 • less than 250 employees

-• an annual turnover of no more than DKK 50 million.
-EUR, or an annual total balance of max.
-EUR 43 million
+• an annual turnover of no more than EUR 50 million, or an annual balance sheet total of no more than EUR 43 million.

-• Have obtained a documented deposit of external venture capital of at least DKK 100,000 within the last 3 years.
+Have obtained a total investment of risk capital or development grants of at least DKK 100,000 within the past three years.

-• is under compulsory dissolution, bankruptcy, voluntary liquidation or suspension of payments.
+• Companies undergoing compulsory dissolution, bankruptcy, voluntary liquidation or suspension of payments.

-• is owned by more than 50% of state, regions or municipalities.
+• Companies that are owned more than 50 percent by the state, regions or municipalities.

-• receives operating grants from public institutions for more than half of the turnover.
+• Companies with operating subsidies from public institutions of more than half of their turnover.

 What can I apply for investment for?